 The OMSA Innovator Grants are a part of the OMSA strategy to provide financial support to the development of creative new student initiatives.
 We encourage emerging physician leaders to implement novel ideas to enhance the medical educational environment or healthcare field.
 If you have an idea that will showcase medical student innovation, we want to hear about it.
 Grants are offered annually and will award up to $1500 to successful projects.
-Applications are due by Sunday, March 29, 2020 at 11:59 pm ET.
+Efforts will be made to select recipients from each school; however, this cannot be guaranteed.
+Applications are due by Saturday, April 22nd, 2023 at 11:59 pm ET.

 Past Year Recipients

 We were amazed by the response of the Ontario Medical School community in sending us their project ideas and initiatives.
 Of all the projects we received, our independent committee anonymously reviewed and awarded the grants to 6 projects.
 A total of $7000 was funded in 2018 to our winners.
 Please read below to see the projects that were chosen to receive this funding.

 Creative Connection is a federal nonprofit that pairs volunteer performers with people in long-term care facilities, retirement homes, and hospitals across Canada to provide virtual social interaction with the objective of reducing social isolation among seniors.
 Volunteers use video calling platforms to provide live musical performances, group activities, as well as education on health and well-being in 1-on-1 and small-group formats.
 To date, performances have included musical concerts, paint nights, trivia nights, and health promotion seminars.
 In facilitating this intergenerational interaction, Creative Connection aims to reduce morbidity and mortality that may result from social isolation by providing free social engagement from the comfort of anyone’s home while also bypassing the geographical and financial barriers that have been proven to hinder social interventions for older adults.